guardstrikelab/carla_apollo_bridge/docs/RefinedController.md

 3. Try different controllers: change **active_controllers** in [<em>control_conf.pb.txt</em>](https://github.com/ApolloAuto/apollo/blob/v8.0.0/modules/control/conf/control_conf.pb.txt) from <em>MPC_CONTROLLER</em> to <em>LAT_CONTROLLER</em>, <em>LON_CONTROLLER</em>, then Apollo will apply MPC controller instead.

-4. Modify the controller code (e.g., fixing more bugs).
+4. Modify the controller code (e.g., fixing more bugs which you find).
 These codes include [lat_controller.cc](https://github.com/PhilWallace/apollo-8.0.0_control_opt/blob/main/modules/control/controller/lat_controller.cc), [lon_controller.cc](https://github.com/PhilWallace/apollo-8.0.0_control_opt/blob/main/modules/control/controller/lon_controller.cc), [mpc_controller.cc](https://github.com/PhilWallace/apollo-8.0.0_control_opt/blob/main/modules/control/controller/mpc_controller.cc)

 ## Challenges and future works

 It is very challenging to get a good controller in co-simulation.
 The Apollo code can be buggy, not to mention the implementation problems and new challenes brought by Carla.
 It would be very helpful for the community if you can also contribute to this co-simulation project.